-- 4. A parent has an inherent right to custody of the parent's child; subparagraph (2)(A) recognizes that right.
-Although that right may be limited to some extent by a child custody agreement or divorce decree, that limitation is not within the scope of this act. - 53.
-Subparagraph (2)(B) excludes a custody transfer to a guardian or an individual with whom a child has been placed for adoption from the prohibition of the article.
-These individuals have a special relationship with the child which is recognized by a court or through other formal processes recognized by state law. - 6.
-Subparagraph (2)(C) excludes a custody transfers to a stepparent of the child from the prohibition of this article.
+4. A parent has an inherent right to custody of the parent's child; subparagraph (2)(A) recognizes that right.
+Although that right may be limited to some extent by a child custody agreement or divorce decree, that limitation is not within the scope of this act.

+5. Subparagraph (2)(B) excludes a custody transfer to a guardian or an individual with whom a child has been placed for adoption from the prohibition of the article.
+These individuals have a special relationship with the child which is recognized by a court or through other formal processes recognized by state law.

+6. Subparagraph (2)(C) excludes a stepparent from the prohibition of this article.
 A stepparent has a special relationship with the child arising from the marital relationship existing between the child's parent and the stepparent.
-Thus, a stepparent is treated in a fashion similar to a parent. - 74.
-Subparagraph (2)(D)(i) recognizes 3)(A) provides that custody transfers to a child's adult family members are not intended to be within the scopeprohibition of this article.
-ItFor example, it is a common and accepted experience that custody of a child might be transferred to an adult relative of the child so that the child might spend some time, perhaps even vacation, with the relative and the relative's children.

-It is also not uncommon that custody of a child might be transferred to an adult family member when the parent is unable to care for the child.
+7. Subparagraph (2)(D)(i) recognizes that custody transfers to adult family members are not intended to be within the scope of this article.
+It is a common and accepted experience that custody of a child might be transferred to an adult family member when the parent is unable to care for the child.
 For example, a parent may be deployed in the armed services or incarcerated.
-Alternatively, a parent may be experiencing medical difficulties, perhaps brought about by a substance use disorder.
+Alternatively, a parent may be experiencing medical difficulties, perhaps brought about by substance use disorder.
 In those cases, the transfer of custody of a child to an adult family member is not prohibited by this article.
 Indeed, that custody transfer might be the preferential avenue to follow.

-85. Subparagraph $\frac{2(D)(ii) \text{ recognizes}(3)(B) \text{ states}}{(3)(B) \text{ states}}$ that custody transfers to individuals who are not members of the child's family should be treated the same as custody transfers to family members if, at the time of the transfer, (1) the transferee individual hashad a close relationship for a substantial period with the child or with the parent or guardian of the child, and (2) the parent or guardian reasonably considers the transferee to be a fit custodian of the child.
+8. Subparagraph 2(D)(ii) recognizes that custody transfers to individuals who are not members of the child's family should be treated the same as custody transfers to family members if (1) the transferee individual has a close relationship for a substantial period with the child or with the parent or guardian of the child and (2) the parent or guardian reasonably considers the transferee a fit custodian of the child.

-One An example of individuals who are covered by an individual included in subparagraph 2(D)(ii) are(3)(B) is someone sometimes known as a "fictive kin."
-In many circumstances, especially in certain cultures, an individual who is not related to the child but who has a close and long-standing relationship with the child or parent is, effectively, considered by the family as a family member to be a family member.
-The reasons and origins of the relationship may be varied.
-For example, the relationship may have a racial or ethnic origin or it may arise from the parent and the "fictive kin" living closely or in the same neighborhood.
+One example of individuals who are covered by subparagraph 2(D)(ii) are "fictive kin."
+In many circumstances, especially in certain cultures, an individual who is not related to the child but who has a close and long-standing relationship with the child or parent is, effectively, considered by the family as a family member.
 For purposes of this article, such an individual has a sufficiently close relationship that the individual is treated in a fashion similar to a family member as long as the parent or guardian reasonably considers the individual to be a fit custodian of the child.
 (See Fla.
 Stat. tit.
 V sec.
 39.4015(2)(d) for a definition of "fictive kin.")

-Another example are individuals is an individual included in subparagraph (3)(B) is someone who are is in loco parentis with the child.
-Some states recognize a version of the doctrine of in loco parentis under which an individual who has been treated as a parent by the child and who has formed a meaningful parental relationship with the child for a substantial period is treated as a parent.
+Another example are individuals who are in loco parentis with the child.
+Some states recognize the doctrine of in loco parentis under which an individual who has been treated as a parent by the child and who has formed a meaningful parental relationship with the child for a substantial period is treated as a parent.
 This doctrine involves not just a "close relationship" as with a fictive kinship, but a "meaningful parental relationship."
-Being an even more substantial relationship with the child than exists with a fictive kinship, a person who is in loco parentis with the child is treated in a similar fashion if the parent or guardian reasonably believe that person is reasonably deemed to be a fit custodian of the child.
+Being a more substantial relationship with the child than exists with a fictive kinship, a person who is in loco parentis with the child is treated in a similar fashion if that person is reasonably deemed a fit custodian of the child.